Caroline's Cooking

 passion fruit margarita with plenty ice and lime garnish

-What's the origin of the margarita?
+The origin of the margarita

 For such a popular drink, and one that's relatively recent as well, surprisingly the history is unclear.
-No one really knows, though according to this National Geographic article, one drink historian thinks it is likely a tequila riff on a cocktail known as the daisy which mixed alcohol, citrus and grenadine over shaved ice.
+No one really knows, though according to this National Geographic article, one drink historian thinks it is likely a tequila riff on a cocktail known as the Daisy which mixed alcohol, citrus and grenadine over shaved ice.

 So rather than many assumptions it is named after a person called Margarita, it's instead that "margarita" is the Spanish for "daisy".
-Whatever the true background, it's a drink known and loved the world over, with many variations as well.
+It's also arguable a type od sour cocktail, combining spirit, sweetener and citrus.

 scooping seeds from passion fruit

-This passion fruit version has its own special style too.
-It's aromatic but also refreshing and has that taste of the tropics.
 Passion fruit (or passionfruit, as it's also written) is a vine plant originally from Brazil.
 The name come from the Anglified name for the group of plants, passion flower, which has a number of varieties.

 mixing passion fruit margarita